-Depreciation on assets sold during the year is recognised on a pro-rata basis in the Profit and Loss Account till the date of sale.
+Depreciation on assets sold during the year is recognised on a pro-rata basis in the Profit and Loss Accounts till the date of sale.

-Gain or losses arising from the retirement or disposal of fixed assets are determined as the difference between the net disposal proceeds and the carrying amount of assets and are recognised as income or expense in the Profit and Loss Account.
+Gains or losses arising from the retirement or disposal of fixed assets are determined as the difference between the net disposal proceeds and the carrying amount of assets and are recognised as income or expense in the Profit and Loss Account.
 Further, profit on sale of premises is appropriated to the Capital Reserve Account (net of taxes and transfer to Statutory Reserve) in accordance with RBI instructions.

-The Bank has accounted for the Intangibles and Goodwill, acquired and arising from the acquisition of Citi India Consumer Business as per the generally accepted accounting principles and Accounting Standard 26 on Intangible Assets which permits amortization over the best estimate of useful life.
-During the year, Bank has fully amortized through the Profit and Loss Account, Intangibles and Goodwill resulting from the acquisition of the Citibank India Consumer Business.
+During the previous year ended 31 March 2023, the Bank fully amortized through the Profit and Loss Account, Intangibles and Goodwill resulting from the acquisition of the Citibank India Consumer Business.
 The Bank continues to have access and business use for the Intangible assets.